-Pope Francis Reiterates Support For Public Breastfeeding
+Pope Francis Reiterates Support For Public Breast-Feeding

 "You mothers give your children milk and even now, if they cry because they are hungry, breast-feed them, don't worry," the pope said.

-Although the pope has repeatedly justified his position in the most traditional terms possible — hearkening back to the infancy of Christ himself, the stance on breastfeeding does challenge norms in some churches.
-In 2014, the National Catholic Reporter published an article describing a mother who said she was told breastfeeding during church was "inappropriate."
+Although the pope has repeatedly justified his position in the most traditional terms possible — harking back to the infancy of Christ himself, the stance on breast-feeding does challenge norms in some churches.
+In 2014, the National Catholic Reporter published an article describing a mother who said she was told breast-feeding during church was "inappropriate."

 In a 2012 Christianity Today article titled "Breast-feeding in the Back Pew," writer Rachel Marie Stone recalled, "On a family trip to St. Peter's Basilica in Vatican City, as I started to breast-feed my son in the sanctuary, I was whisked away by a security guard to the bathroom.